nmasi322/nmasi322/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning ReactJs
--
-- 💞️ I’m looking to collaborate on Frontend Web Development
+- 👭 I'm looking to collaborate on Full Stack Web Development
 - 📫 How to reach me edehdivine042@gmail.com
+- 😸 Pronouns: She/Her
+- 🤖 Aspiring Data Scientist
+- 💃 Extrovert

+## Connect with me 🌏

 <!---
 nmasi322/nmasi322 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.